Pain Management

 Interventions offered by occupational therapists include:

-2. Functional goal setting that is lifespan appropriate and takes into account the person’s developmental stage, family, education and social contexts, and emotional, social, physical and cognitive capacities.
+2. Functional goal setting that is lifespan appropriate and considers the person’s developmental stage, family, education and social contexts, and emotional, social, physical and cognitive capacities.

-4. Assisting family members/ carers to develop co-regulation strategies that support function.
-This may also involve the provision of family based group therapy in the paediatric settingAcknowledging the significant impact of pain on parents and siblings and “harnessing” parental input by coaching parents to effectively apply behavioural strategies to support their child’s progress
+6. Assisting family members/carers to develop co-regulation strategies that support function.
+This may also involve the provision of family based group therapy in the paediatric setting.

 Pain Management Special Interest Group